3 The Role of Prediction in Science

 • Massive rotating objects can drag space-time with them, also called the Lense-Thirring precession.

 All of these predictions have been confirmed empirically.
 Some predictions were confirmed soon after Einstein formulated his theory, such as that gravity bends light, which was observed by Eddington and Dyson in 1919 at a solar eclipse.
 Others, like the existence of gravitational waves, took until 2015 to be confirmed because they required complex new technologies of measurement.
-It is surprising how long Einstein’s theory has lasted and how correct its predictions are until today – the general theory of relativity is among the best-tested theories in all of science.
+It is surprising how long Einstein’s theory has lasted and how correct its predictions are until today – the general theory of relativity is among the best-tested theories in science.

-4.2 Prediction can be the goal of science
+3.2 Prediction can be the goal of science

 Less well-known than Einstein’s story is the story of Lewis Fry Richardson, the first person to predict the weather using numerical methods.
 Besides meteorology, Richardson was an interesting and widely skilled character: he developed a sonar after the tragedy of the Titanic, he found inconsistencies in the measurement of the length of coasts that later inspired Mandelbrot for his theory of fractals, and he was a convinced pacifist and brought quantitative methods to study peace and conflicts between nations.